What are soft HRM and hard HRM?

 Why should HR leaders care about soft HRM and hard HRM?

-HR leaders must consider both soft and hard HRM to determine which aspects of each method fit the company’s needs.
-While Millennial employees often gravitate to organizations that embody soft HRM, elements of hard HRM may be necessary for companies to reach profit and productivity goals.
-Thus, it’s essential to consider which individual practices work pragmatically for each organization.
+HR leaders can evaluate soft and hard HRM methods to determine which aspects of each fit the company’s needs.
+While Millennials often gravitate to organizations that embody soft HRM, elements of hard HRM may be necessary for companies to reach profit and productivity goals.
+Thus, it’s essential to consider which specific practices work pragmatically for each organization.

-What can HR leaders do to incorporate soft HRM and hard HRM?
+What can HR leaders do to incorporate soft HRM and hard HRM into their strategy?

 Industry, business goals, and company values determine how an organization fits HRM to its needs.
 HR leaders can incorporate these practices to reap the benefits from both soft and hard HRM: